01-edu/public/subjects/devops/crud-master-py/audit/README.md

 #### Functional

 ##### Before we start, let's check we have the necessary tools to perform the tests.
-You should make sure VirtualBox, Vagrant and Postman are installed, if not you should install them.
+You should make sure VirtualBox (or an equivalent software), Vagrant and Postman are installed, if not you should install them.

 #### Documentation